-- Also, the value of 0 is arbitrary because negative values of temperature do exist – which makes Celsius/Fahrenheit temperature scale a classic example of interval scale.
+- Also, the value of 0 is arbitrary because negative values of temperature do exist – which makes the Celsius/Fahrenheit temperature scale a classic example of an interval scale.

 - The mean and median values in an ordinal scale can be evaluated, unlike the previous two scales.